Sociocultural Contexts of Teaching and Learning

-This course prepares learners with theoretic foundations and best practices to plan, apply, design, and evaluate appropriate instructional methods to enhance learner achievement.
+This course prepares students with theoretic foundations and best practices to plan, apply, design, and evaluate appropriate instructional methods to enhance learner achievement.
 Application of principles to medical and health professions education is expected.
 Learners will analyze a wide range of instructional methods and then design an array of formative and summative assessments utilizing evidence-based assessment instruments and techniques.

 Diversity in Higher Education

 Learners will reflect upon and articulate an understanding of representation of individuals (primarily students and faculty) from diverse backgrounds in institutions of higher education.
 The social, legal, and political discourse that has shaped education (knowledge making) in the United States and its impact on diversity in higher education will be explored.
 Learners will research and determine ways to address issues such as equity, bias, and access to high quality education and develop effective teaching strategies illustrating best practices in establishing ideal learning environments.
 Historical (seminal texts dating back early as 1900) and dynamic, "real-time" literature and media will be explored and further enriched through our active participation.